OSGConnect/connectbook/guide/resources/singularity-containers.md

 Once your image has been registered, new versions pushed to Docker Hub will automatically be detected and CVMFS will be updated accordingly.

+Note: some common Dockerfile features, like ENV and ENTRYPOINT, are ignored when the image is imported into CVMFS.